Textualize/textual/docs/guide/design.md

 !!! information

-    Textual's color system is based on Google's Material design system, modified to suite the terminal.
+    Textual's color system is based on Google's Material design system, modified to suit the terminal.

 ## Designing with Colors